ozone-his/ozone-docs/docs/devs/e2e-tests.md

 All configuration variables are set to the desired values by editing and saving the [`.env` file <small>:fontawesome-solid-arrow-up-right-from-square:</small>](https://github.com/ozone-his/ozone-e2e/blob/main/.env) prior to running the tests.

-Additionally, the `.env` file contains a range of configuration variables that specify the URLs for accessing the various HIS components in each test environment, as well as the credentials needed to execute the test cases.
+Additionally, the `.env` file contains a range of configuration variables that specify the URLs for accessing the various HIS apps in each test environment, as well as the credentials needed to execute the test cases.

 ### Running tests against a local instance